 Before the Conference:

-- View the online program for information about the session you are chairing.
+- Please view the Technical Program for information about the session you are chairing.

 - If biographies for authors in the session you are chairing are missing, please email the authors and request brief biographies so that you can properly introduce them before their presentation.